Active Learning Principles for In-Context Learning with Large Language Models: Abstract

 \section{Abstract}

-The remarkable advancements in large language models (LLMs) have significantly enhanced the performance in few-shot learning settings.
-By using only a small number of labeled examples, referred to as demonstrations, LLMs can effectively grasp the task at hand through in-context learning.
-However, the process of selecting appropriate demonstrations has received limited attention in prior work.
+The remarkable advancements in large language models (LLMs) have significantly enhanced predictive performance in few-shot learning settings.
+By using only a small number of labeled examples, referred to as demonstrations, LLMs can effectively perform the task at hand through in-context learning.
+However, the process of selecting demonstrations for maximizing performance has received limited attention in prior work.
 This paper addresses the issue of identifying the most informative demonstrations for few-shot learning by approaching it as a pool-based Active Learning (AL) problem over a single iteration.
-Our objective is to investigate how AL algorithms can serve as effective demonstration selection methods for in-context learning.
-We compare various standard AL algorithms based on uncertainty, diversity, and similarity, and consistently observe that the latter outperforms all other methods, including random sampling.
-Notably, uncertainty sampling, despite its success in conventional supervised learning scenarios, performs poorly in this context.
-Our extensive experimentation involving a diverse range of GPT and OPT models across $24$ classification and multi-choice tasks, coupled with thorough analysis, unambiguously demonstrates that in-context example selection through AL prioritizes high-quality examples that exhibit low uncertainty and bear similarity to the test examples.
+We compare standard AL algorithms based on uncertainty, diversity, and similarity, and consistently observe that the latter outperforms all other methods, including random sampling.
+Our extensive experimentation involving a diverse range of GPT and OPT models across $24$ classification and multi-choice tasks, coupled with thorough analysis, unambiguously demonstrates the importance of using demonstrations that are semantically similar to the domain of the test examples.
+In fact, we show higher average classification performance using ``similar'' demonstrations with GPT-2 ($124$M) than random demonstrations with GPT-Neox ($20$B).
+Notably, while diversity sampling shows promise, uncertainty sampling, despite its success in conventional supervised learning AL scenarios, performs poorly in in-context learning.